Navigating The Australian Maternity System 1995

 Arriving in Oz I joined an agency needing a salary as soon as possible.

-First shift was a morning on the postnatal floor of a large public tertiary hospital, an old building, with no AC, a stinking hot 35-degree day, white dress and tights clinging as I worked under the whir of multiple fans, sweat trickling down my back.
+First shift was a morning on the postnatal floor of a large public tertiary hospital, old building, no AC, stinking hot 35-degree day, white dress and tights clinging, sweat trickling down my back, working under the whir of multiple fans.

-The women and babies familiar territory but nothing else, paperwork, language, jargon all different and the over-worked midwives treated me like an idiot.
+The women and babies were of course familiar, nothing else, paperwork, language, jargon all different and the over-worked midwives treated me like an idiot.
 I felt like one!
 Remember thinking “this is awful, ain’t coming back here!”

-A full-time job offer in a small private hospital came quickly, i jumped at it with NO idea what I was walking into.
+A full-time job offer in a small private hospital came quickly, i jumped at it, no IDEA what I was walking into.
 The private maternity system was a huge shock.

 Orientation day, “obstetricians, paediatricians, anaesthetists and the women who employ them are our customers.”